 PURPOSE OF THIS NOTICE

 This notice sets out how we will collect, process and use the information we hold about you.
 We are committed to protecting your privacy and being clear about how we use personal information that we hold.
 We understand that you are entitled to know that your personal data will not be used for any unintended purpose.

 You have rights and we have obligations in regard to the processing and control of your personal data.
 You can learn more about your rights here: www.knowyourprivacyrights.org/

 Our policy complies with UK law, including that required by the UK General Data Protection Regulation (UK GDPR).
 This notice is effective from 4th August 2021.

 HOW DO WE COLLECT PERSONAL INFORMATION ABOUT YOU?

 - When you give it to us directly

-For example, personal information that you submit through our website by signing up to our email newsletter, or any personal data that you share with us when you communicate with us in person, by email, phone or post.
+For example, personal information that you provide when you self-refer to one of our services, when you register as a potential volunteer or when you sign up to our email newsletter on our website, or any personal data that you share with us when you communicate with us in person, by email, phone or post.